alfsn/regime-switching-hmm/thesis_structure_and_todolist.md

 Robustness tests (e.g., different data periods, alternative model specifications) Sensitivity to parameter choices
+> Attempt to force same day coefficients in VAR so that current day stock returns and vol have no effect on current day USD (SVAR)
 Monte Carlo simulations (if relevant)

 ### Chapter 8: Discussion